-AAUW – Dearborn HALL OF FAME
+AAUW – Dearborn

 We have been blessed with many strong gender-role leaders role modeling a better way within the Dearborn community.
 Dearborn women have always tried to make our community a better place to live, work and learn.
 Honoring them at this 90th Celebration gives me great pleasure to share their names.
 All of these HEROS are mentioned in our archives.